-- a) The character and composition of basic figures must not be changed when combining other figures with them. - b) The direction of rotation of rolls is not prescribed.
-However: - When rolls are in continuous rotation, the tips of the symbols are to be linked by a small line. - ii) In un-linked rolls performed in the same direction, no line links the symbols but the tips must be drawn pointing in the same direction. - iii) In opposite rolls the tips of the symbols must be drawn pointing in opposite directions. - c) Un-linked rolls in the same direction must be of different types.
-The two types of rolls are defined as follows: - Aileron rolls (slow rolls and hesitation rolls). - ii) Flick rolls (positive and negative).
+- i) When rolls are in continuous rotation, the tips of the symbols are to be linked by a small line. - ii) In un-linked rolls performed in the same direction, no line links the symbols but the tips must be drawn pointing in the same direction. - iii) In opposite rolls the tips of the symbols must be drawn pointing in opposite directions. - c) Un-linked rolls in the same direction must be of different types.
+The two types of rolls are defined as follows: - i) Aileron rolls (slow rolls and hesitation rolls). - ii) Flick rolls (positive and negative). - 1.2.3.6.
+Versatility.

-1.2.3.6.
-Versatility